 3. Consider alternative seating.

 Bean bags, saucer chairs, and pillows make for inviting alternatives to traditional desk-and-seat formations. —Setting up for Second

 4. Make lining up easy!

-Use a line of painter’s tape that students can use to line up quickly and easily every day.
-Eventually, take out the tape to show your second graders that they can line up perfectly all on their own!
+Make a line of painter’s tape that students can use to line up quickly and easily every day.
+Eventually, take out the tape to show your second graders that they can line up perfectly on their own! —Soaring Through Second